 - ½ teaspoon garam masala powder

-- ½ teaspoon amchur powder (dry mango powder)
+- ½ teaspoon amchur powder (dry mango powder) or add as required

 - salt as required